X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Training Details

 \section{Training Details}

+Prior to encoding, raw inputs undergo standardized pre-processing: images are resized to \(224 \times 224\) resolution with random cropping and normalization; audio files undergo mono conversion and filter bank pre-processing followed by normalization as in \cite{pmlr-v202-chen23ag} over two 5-second frames; videos are uniformly sampled to 5 frames subject to the same pre-processing as images, and 3D point clouds are uniformly sampled and normalized to 8k points as in \cite{salesforceULIP, xue2023ulip}.
+All modality Q-Formers are pre-initialized with BLIP-2~\cite{dai2023instructblip} stage-1 weights except for the video Q-Former which is initialized from the last iteration of the corresponding image Q-Former and optimized for 15k/5k steps for the Vicuna 7b and 13b models respectively.

 Table \ref{tab:implementation_param} compiles the training hyperparameters employed for each modality and model.
-The X-InstructBLIP\textdagger variant is trained similarly to X-InstructBLIP, with the notable distinction that the modality type is not prepended to the modality's query outputs, both during training and inference.
-Following \citet{dai2023instructblip} that noted that sampling ratios play an important role in training we perform some minor modifications in the sampling ratios that we show in tables \ref{tab:coco_uspample} and \ref{tab:upsample_msrvtt} are effective in improving performance.
+The X-Instruct Proj. $_\text{no-prefix}$ variant is trained similarly to X-Instruct Proj., with the notable distinction that the modality type is not prepended to the modality's query outputs, both during training and inference.
+Following \cite{dai2023instructblip} that noted that sampling ratios play an important role in training we perform some minor modifications in the sampling ratios that we show in tables \ref{tab:coco_uspample} and \ref{tab:upsample_msrvtt} are effective in improving performance.
 The decisions are discussed further below.
 It is worth noting that due to the large amount of experiments consisting of all modalities, we did not exhaust all possibilities, and there may be better training configurations.
 We leave this to future work to be explored.

 As each modality exhibits unique characteristics, we have customized the training approach for each one.
-For instance, the 3D and Audio Q-Formers are trained for the maximum number of iterations specified in Table \ref{tab:implementation_param}.
+For instance, the 3D and Audio projections are trained for the maximum number of iterations specified in Table \ref{tab:implementation_param}.